syncfusion/blazor-docs/src/charts/bullet-chart/getting-started.md

 ## Adding Ranges

-You can add ranges by using [`BulletChartRangeCollection`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartRangeCollection.html) to measure the qualitative state by observing the distance between each range.
+Add ranges by using the [`BulletChartRangeCollection`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.BulletChartRangeCollection.html) to measure the qualitative state by observing the distance between each range.

 ```csharp
 @page "/"